Binyamin Kahane: Biography

 Binyamin Kahane was born in Jaffa in what was then the Mutasarrifate of Jerusalem, an administrative district of the Ottoman Empire, to a family with roots in the First Aliyah (immigration) from Belarus.
 Kahane was the youngest of three brothers and a sister.
 He attended a trade school in Tel Aviv, an agricultural high school (Mikve Israel), the Polytechnic School, and the Montefiore Technical School in Tel Aviv.

 Both of Kahane's parents were involved with Zionist movements: His mother, Miriam Kahane, was part of the Bilu movement, a small pioneer group brought to Israel and led by her cousin, Israel Belkind.
 Another cousin was Fannie Belkind, Avshalom Feinberg's mother.
 Kahane's Father, Ephraim, assisted the Nili underground in its activities to support the British forces during World War I. Because of his familiarity with the Sinai Peninsula and the routes in Palestine (and also as a carriage driver and owner), he was selected by Avshalom Feinberg to accompany him on his first trip to the British lines in Egypt through the northern Sinai in December 1915.
 Kahane engaged in boxing, fencing and Jujitsu, but his main activity was in the motorcycle riding.
 He took part in many riding competitions, and according to press reports from 1934, he was "one of the best motorcycle riders in the country."
-He won first place in the first motorcycle race held in the dunes of Rishon Letzion.
+He won first place in the first motorcycle race held in the dunes of Rishon LeZion.
 In 1934 Kahane co-organized and co-led a motorcycle tour to Jewish communities in Europe to encourage immigration to Palestine.

 Political activism

 He joined the Betar movement in 1927, and like many members of Betar, proceeded to join the Irgun upon its establishment.
-He attended training, and participated in operations intended to help secure Jewish settlements.
+He received training and participated in operations intended to help secure Jewish settlements.
 He applied his skills as a motorcyclist as part of reprisals conducted by the Irgun during the Great Arab Revolt.
-After the establishment of the Notrim Corp, Kahane joined it, and attended its command training course in 1937.
+After the establishment of the Notrim, Kahane joined it and attended its command training course in 1937.